BrunoFrancesco97/Software_Architectures/Task 3/backend/server/README.md

 # HackerRank API server
-Hackerrank RestAPI implemented using Flask.
+Hackerrank RestAPI implemented using Flask Python framework.

 ## Goals
 In order to have a scalable and efficient application, a Docker image with only RestAPI service is built up.